Time preference

 In behavioral economics, time preference (or time discounting, delay discounting, temporal discounting, long-term orientation) is the current relative valuation placed on receiving a good at an earlier date compared with receiving it at a later date.
 Applications for these preferences include finance, health, and climate change.

 Time preferences are captured mathematically in the discount function.
 The main models of discounting include exponential, hyperbolic, and quasi hyperbolic.
 The higher the time preference, the higher the discount placed on returns receivable or costs payable in the future.

 Several factors correlate with an individual's time preference, including age, income, race, risk, and temptation.
 On a larger level, ideas such as sign effects, sub-additivity, and the elicitation method can influence how people display time preference.
 Time preference can also inform wider preferences about real world behavior and attitudes, such as pro-social behavior.
 Cultural differences can explain differences in discounting as they both have similar underlying psychological influences.
 The discount rate is also useful in many fields, such as finance and climate change.

 Example

-Calculating the discount rate: "Would you rather have $100 today or $110 in one month?"
-Your choice indicates your discount rate.
-If you choose $100 today, your discount rate is at least 10%.
-If you choose $110 in one month, your discount rate is less than 10%.
-Now how about "$100 today or $101 in one month?"
-Choosing the $100 today now indicates a discount rate of at least 1%, whereas choosing $101 in one month indicates that it is less than 1%.
-Asking a series of these questions, narrowing the interval, would show your discount rate.
-Typically, factors such as risk and interest rates heavily influence the choices.
+An individual's time preference can be found in choices between smaller-sooner and larger-later rewards.
+A person offered $100 today or $110 in one month reveals their discount rate.
+Choosing the immediate $100, suggests an annual discount rate of at least 10%, whereas indifference of preference for the delayed amount indicates a lower rate.
+Psychologists and economists use series of similar questions (money earlier or later or MEL methods) to estimate preferences.

-A practical example: Jim and Bob go out for a drink but Jim has no money so Bob lends Jim $10.
-The next day Jim visits Bob and says, "Bob, you can have $10 now, or I will give you $15 when I get paid at the end of the month."
-Bob's time preference will change depending on his trust in Jim, whether he needs the money now, or if he thinks he can wait; or if he'd prefer to have $15 at the end of the month rather than $10 now.
-Present and expected needs, present and expected income affect one's time preference.
+In everyday terms, time preferences appear in decisions like whether or not to contribute to a retirement account.
+Choosing to not contribute a portion of one's paycheck to a retirement account is a high time preference decision, whereas contributing to said account is a low time preference decision.